aa-ahmed-aa/personal-obsidian/work/work log/__2023_02_08_(_Wednesday_).md

 - courses to finish
 	- cumulio course for begginers
 	- prodct courses by Chris
-- read more about dubeziume and try to ask #Ain more questions about it
+- read more about dubeziume